 “Mum and dad?
 Val and I never had children, and she can’t be dead.
 I saw her last week at the…at the…at the…I saw her, I’m telling you.
 Look, just go away.
 Get out of here, I don’t know who you are.”

-At this point, David returned to investigate the commotion.
+David returned to investigate the commotion.
 “What’s going on?
 Are you okay?”

 “You, all of you,” Albert growled, “you’re all lying to me.
 You won’t tell me where Val is.
 And I don’t know who these two strangers are.
 Get out of here.
 Go, just go away, go on.
 Go.”